If you are experiencing abnormal bleeding from the vagina, it is important to find out why

 What are irregular periods?

 An irregular period is when the timing between periods varies from month to month.
-This is often associated with heavy periods described previously but is also seem in women with polycystic ovarian syndrome.
+This is often associated with heavy periods.
+It is also seem in women with polycystic ovarian syndrome.